Skip to main content

 cd my-bitbybit-threejs-app

-Next, install the Bitbybit ThreeJS package and its necessary worker dependencies:
+Next, install the Bitbybit ThreeJS package:

 npm install @bitbybit-dev/threejs